someengineering/resoto.com/blog/2022/09-19-building-infrastructure-apps/index.md

 ##### Types of Variables

 There are different types of variables.
 The most common are _strings_, _integers_, and _floats_.
 Strings are used to store text.
 Integers are used to store whole numbers.
 Floats are used to store decimal numbers.
 There are also _booleans_, which can be either `True` or `False`, and _lists_ and _dictionaries_ which are used to store multiple values.
+To access a value in a list we use an index, which is a number that starts at 0, 0 being the first element of a list.
 Dictionaries are similar to lists, but instead of using a number to access a value, you can use a string.
 Lists are created by using square brackets `[]` and dictionaries are created by using curly brackets `{}`.

 Let's quickly go through some examples of each type of variable.